 An auto-reply will be sent to the new subscriber to confirm their acceptance and subscription once they were opt-in.
 If an opt-in is made by mistake, the subscriber can simply reply STOP to stop receiving messages.

-According to various studies, nearly all text messages sent and received are opened within the first three minutes they are received.
+According to various studies, nearly all send and receive text messages are opened within the first three minutes they are received.
 The response rate for bulk SMS advertising campaigns is about one-third of the total.
 It also implies that nearly half of this group purchases in the future.
 Due to the findings of this study, small business owners and marketers are encouraged to use SMS marketing as a business marketing strategy.

 Do Not Call